Sola Scriptura: A Biblical Error

 Definition

 Sola Scriptura does not necessarily mean that the Bible is the only source of Christian instruction.
 But what it does affirm is that tradition is inherently secondary to scripture, because only scripture is infallible.
+The opposing claim – made by the Apostolic Churches (Catholic and Orthodox) – is that the right to infallibly doctrinally define scripture belongs principally to the council of Bishops, who are the rightful successors to the Apostles, and are distinguished by an unbroken line tracing back to the original twelve.
+They (purportedly) carry on the universal ecclesial authority described in the book of Acts.

 The New Covenant

 The Mosaic religion begins with the reception of the Ten Commandments.
-Then, God’s first act of business is to spend 15 chapters of Exodus and 16 chapters of Leviticus describing liturgical statutes.
+God’s next act of business is to spend 15 chapters of Exodus and 16 chapters of Leviticus describing liturgical statutes.
 Then, chapters 17-27 focus on Levitical conduct.
 God makes it clear that if the people “keep [His] word,” then “[He] will be their God” (Leviticus 26:3-13).

-The Apostles were aware their writings held the same authority as scripture – in 2 Peter 3:15-17, Peter refers to Paul’s epistles as scripture.
+The Apostles were aware their writings held the same authority as scripture.
+In 2 Peter 3:15-17, Peter refers to Paul’s epistles as scripture.
 But they were not interested in codifying a robust library for future followers.
 To the contrary, they purposely avoided creating a robust scriptural deposit.
 Paul said, “the letter kills, but the Spirit gives life” (2 Corinthians 3:3-8), referencing Jeremiah’s prophecy that the new covenant would not be scriptural (Jeremiah 31:31-34).
 Consequently, the Apostles spent a lot more time preaching than writing things down (1 Cor 11:34, 1 Thess 5:1-2, 2 Thess 2:5, 2 John 12).

 There are almost no “ground rules” anywhere in the New Testament.
 Every epistle is ad-hoc, addresses specific concerns and situations, and carries an expectation that the audience was aware of pre-existing norms and practices (I Cor 2:1-2 and 15:1-3, Gal 1:8, 1 Thess.
 2:13, Rom 10:14 and 15:20-22, Eph 1:13, Jude 3).
 There are almost no verses about the roles of the elders, deacons, and presbyters.
 We are never told their exact qualifications, what they do, nor given any details on how they do it.